aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 Data is organized into segments, which are uploaded to remote storage individually.
-The active (newest) segment remains in local storage, which means that the segment size can also influence local data retention.
+The active (newest) segment remains in local storage, so the segment size can also influence local data retention.
 For example, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage exceeds the 1 GB limit until the active segment is rolled over and uploaded to remote storage.